Improving deep neural network generalization and robustness to background bias via layer-wise relevance propagation optimization: Datasets

 In this study we employed the Brixia COVID-19 X-ray dataset\cite{BrixiaSet} as the source of the training and hold-out validation COVID-19 positive samples.
-It is one of the largest open databases regarding the disease, providing 4644 frontal X-rays showing symptoms of COVID-19 (i.e., samples to which the dataset authors assigned a severity score, the Brixia Score, higher than 0).
+It is one of the largest open databases regarding the disease, providing 4644 frontal X-rays showing visible symptoms of COVID-19 (i.e., samples with an assigned COVID-19 severity score, the Brixia Score, higher than 0).
 All images were collected from the same hospital, ASST Spedali Civili di Brescia, Brescia, Italy.
-The patients mean age is 62.4 years, with standard deviation of 13.6 years.
-They are 69.8\% male.
+They correspond to all triage and patient monitoring (in sub-intensive and intensive care units) samples collected between March 4th and April 4th 2020, thus reflecting the variability found in a real clinical scenario\cite{BrixiaSet}.
+The database includes AP (87\%) and PA projections, with CR (62\%) and DX modalities, and the images were obtained from the hospital's RIS-PACs system.
+Data is available in the DICOM format, and system manufacturers are Carestream and Siemens.
+All samples are accompanied by a COVID-19 severity score, the Brixia Score.
+We excluded the 59 images with 0 overall Brixia Score, assuming that they do not present radiological signs of COVID-19 that can be detected.
+The scores were assigned by the radiologist on shift, who is part of a team composed by about 50 radiologists.
+They operate in diverse radiology units of the hospital, have different expertise in chest imaging and a wide range of years of experience\cite{BrixiaSet}.
+Accordingly, our dataset's labeling accuracy reflects the radiologist on shift's.
+The patients (2315) mean age is 62.8 years, with standard deviation of 14.8 years.
+They are 64.4\% male.
 We randomly assigned 75\% of the samples (3483 images) for training, and the remaining for hold-out validation.
 The two subdivisions were not allowed to have images from the same patients.